 In his Quit India speech in Mumbai in 1942, Gandhi called on all Indians to united towards a common purpose – the independence of India.
 Following that speech, he was arrested, along with all the the members of the Congress Working Committee.
 An additional 100,000 or so Indians were put behind bars without any trial.

 Angered by those arrests, numerous violent protests erupted across the country.
 Many lives were lost as well.
 Gandhi did come out to reject those protests, stating that they went against everything that he stood for.
 A few months before the end of WWII, Britain eventually released Gandhi.
 It had become clear as the day that British India couldn’t remain a colony of Britain.
 All political prisoners were released.

 Fought to gain Independence for India

 Owing to a disagreement with the leader of the All-India Muslim League Muhammad Ali Jinnah, several Muslims and Hindus died in the months prior to partition and independence.
 There were many protests across India.
 In Muslim dominated areas, Hindus were attacked, beaten and killed by Muslims.
 Likewise in Hindu-dominated areas, Muslims were assaulted and killed.
 Gandhi worked very hard to bring the tensions down.

 Although Gandhi described the momentous occasion as “noblest act of the British nation”, he was dismayed by some of the terms that came with the independence bill.
 British India was hastily partitioned into two – Hindu-dominated India and Muslim-dominated Pakistan.
 The partition, which was done on the basis of religion, caused a lot of displacement and religious violence, especially in Punjab and Bengal.

 Mahatma Gandhi appealed to his countrymen to end the senseless bloodshed and religious violence, which ultimately claimed at least 200,000 lives.
-In an effort to rein in the violence, he used his fasting to appeal to his country.
+In an effort to rein in the violence, he used fasting to appeal to his country.

 - W.E.B.
 Du Bois: Biography and Achievements